meefik/timetable/README.md

 Timetable
 =========

+Licensed under the [GPL version 3](http://www.gnu.org/licenses/) or later.

+The application for planning and development online courses (e.g. edX Platform).

-## Starting from the Terminal
+## Starting from terminal

-In case you want to run your Django application from the terminal just run:
+In case you want to run the application from terminal just run:

 1) Install requirements